• Skip to primary navigation

 So stay in your pj’s if you like, brew some coffee or tea, take it slow, and follow all my recipe tips to make this easy, tasty brunch.

 Ready to flip some pancakes?
-Let’s go.
+Here’s what you’ll need.

 *Free printable recipe card is available at the end of the post.